 Year 2:

-• Master marketing automation tools and CRM systems.
+• Get good with automation apps and CRM systems.

-• Pursue certifications such as Google Analytics or HubSpot Inbound Marketing.
+• Go after certifications like Google Analytics or HubSpot Inbound Marketing.

 Evaluation: